 Apply for permission to hang a banner to publicise an event

-You can hang a banner on pedestrian railings to publicise a local charity, non-profit or commercial event, you will need to ask for permission.
+If you wish to hang a banner on pedestrian railings to publicise a local charity, non-profit or commercial event, you will need to ask for permission.

-- Newport Street and Marlborough Road junction - pedestrian railings in front of HSBC entrance.
-See the site on Google Street View
+- Newport Street and Marlborough Road junction - pedestrian railings in front of HSBC entrance

-- Marlowe Avenue and Drakes Way junction - subway railings facing Drakes Way and adjacent to Marlowe Avenue.
-See the site on Google Street View
+- Marlowe Avenue and Drakes Way junction - subway railings facing Drakes Way and adjacent to Marlowe Avenue

-- Great Western Way - pedestrian railings in front of B&Q. See the site on Google Street View
+- Great Western Way - pedestrian railings in front of B&Q

 You need to book these sites in advance and get our permission before you hang a banner.
 You can book a site for a maximum of three weeks and choose any or all of the three sites.
 We approve applications on a first come, first served basis.